Gold Coast Suburb Profile - Southport

 Southport Shopping

-Further down the road, The Brickworks, is a great place to buy home wares and if you love outlet shopping, Trade Secret is a great place for affordable designer labels.
-Dispersed throughout the suburb there are small clusters of shops and corner stores - selling fruit and veg, magazines and hot chooks etc.
+Dispersed throughout the suburb there are small clusters of shops and corner stores - selling fruit and vegetables, magazines and take away food.

 Southport Golf